Wood Badge: Ireland

-Israel

-The first Wood Badge training in Israel was held in April 1963 by John Thurman and took place at the Israeli Scout Ranch, together with 20 participants, Jews, Arabs and Druze.
-Since the first training, every Wood Badge course run by the Israel Boy and Girl Scouts Federation is a mutual event for all different religions and organizations in Scouting.

 Hungary

 In 2010, 21 year after the reorganization of Hungarian Scout Association, was the first Scoutmaster training with the Wood Badge.
-(There was other Scoutmaster training before, but these weren't organized according to the Wood Badge Framework.)
+(There was other Scoutmaster training before but these weren't organized according to the Wood Badge Framework.)
 The head of the first Wood Badge training in Hungary was Balázs Solymosi who has four beads.
 From 2010 to 2018, in 8 courses more than 50 adult leader performed successfully and awarded.
 In 2019 started a new era in Wood Badge training in Hungary.
 Two type of courses are available: one for leaders in the Association and one for local group leaders.
 The association level have the basis made by Balázs Solymosi, the group leader level based on a new training program.
 Both program gives the highest level of scouting knowledge from different point of view for the participants.

+Madagascar

+The First Wood Badge training of the Tily eto Madagasikara, known as the first Lasy Ravinala, was held in 1957 at Dinta Ambohidratrimo, Antananarivo, led by the first malagasy Chief Commissioner Samuel Randria.

+In Madagascar, the participants of the Wood badge camp can only wear the woggle.
+They will get their first two bead one year later after writing and defend a dissertation.
+The Gilwell scarf can only be worn by a three-bead (Trainer) and a four-bead (Trainer of trainer) holder.